microsoft/WhatTheHack/072-DataScienceInFabric/Coach/README.md

 ### Student Resources

-Before the hack, it is the Coach's responsibility to download the "StudentResources.zip" file.
-The coach should then provide a copy of the file to all students at the start of the hack.

 Always refer students to the [What The Hack website](https://aka.ms/wth) for the student guide: [https://aka.ms/wth](https://aka.ms/wth)

 **NOTE:** Students should **not** be given a link to the What The Hack repo before or during a hack.
 The student guide does **NOT** have any links to the Coach's guide or the What The Hack repo on GitHub.

-## Azure and M365 Requirements
+## Azure and Fabric Requirements

-This hack requires students to have access to an Azure subscription where they can create and consume Azure resources.
-These Azure requirements should be shared with a stakeholder in the organization that will be providing the Azure subscription(s) that will be used by the students.
+This hack requires students to have access to Azure and Fabric.
+These requirements should be shared with a stakeholder in the organization that will be providing the licenses that will be used by the students.

-Required resources during this hack:
-- Azure storage account to upload training data
-- Fabric capacity if not using the trial

-Each student will need a PowerBI Pro or Premium per user license for Challenge 06, build a PowerBI Report, unless they are using the Fabric Trial or a capacity sized larger than F64.
+### Fabric and PowerBI licensing requirements:

+Each student will need access to Microsoft Fabric and be licensed to create PowerBI reports for this hack.
+The following are the options to complete these licensing requirements:

+1. **Recommended if available**: Individual [Fabric free trials](https://learn.microsoft.com/en-us/fabric/get-started/fabric-trial#start-the-fabric-capacity-trial).
+This will grant users access to creating the required Fabric items as well as the PowerBI report. **If previously used, the Fabric free trial may be unavailable**
+2. Fabric Capacity and PowerBI Pro/Premium per user license.
+Each user would need their own PowerBI license but capacities could be shared and scaled up according to the needs. **Alternatively, users can activate a [PowerBI Free Trial](https://learn.microsoft.com/en-us/power-bi/fundamentals/service-self-service-signup-for-power-bi) if available.** The PowerBI trial could be available even if the Fabric one is not.

+### Azure licensing requirements

+There are 2 challenges that require access to Azure:

+- Challenge 1: Students are required to navigate an Azure ADLS Gen 2 account through the Azure Portal to learn how to set up a Fabric shortcut to an existing file.
+This challenge requires each student to have contributor permissions to the resource, but 1 single storage account/directory/file could be shared among all students, given that they will not modify it but rather just access and connect to it.

+- Challenge 6: Students are required to have Azure AI Developer access to an Azure Machine Learning resource.
+Each student will need to register their own model and create their own real-time endpoint, which is why it is **recommended to individually deploy an Azure ML workspace per student**.

+Given these requirements, each student could have their own Azure subscription or they could share access to a single subscription.

+These Azure resources can be deployed on an individual per-student basis using the `deployhack.sh` script included in the student resources folder.

 ## Suggested Hack Agenda